 The main difference between photojournalism and documentary is time.
 It takes more time to create a documentary than photojournalism-related work.

-Documentary photographers can take anything from a few weeks to several years.
-But I’ll mention it again: There’s a very thin line between the two genres in modern photography.
+Documentary photographers can take anywhere between a few weeks to several years.
+But I’ll say it again.
+There’s a very thin line between the two genres in modern photography.

 What Is Photojournalism

 Does that mean photojournalism is dead?
-No, but photojournalists have to be able to do a lot more than take photos these days.
+No, but photojournalists must do a lot more than take photos these days.
 More on that later.

 The Purpose of Photojournalism